NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/python-installation.md

 **Step 1a: Main**

-1. Download Anaconda Python 3.6 from <https://www.anaconda.com/download/>
+1. Download Anaconda Python 3.7 from <https://www.anaconda.com/download/>
-2. Run the installer
+2. Run the installer (custom settings are fine)
 3. When asked: Install Microsoft VSCode

 **Step 1b: Extensions for Anaconda** (optional)